Nehtaur

 Nehtaur is a city, near Bijnor city in Bijnor district in the northern Indian state of Uttar Pradesh.
 Nehtaur is an ancient and well known town because of its culture and educational backgrounds.
-Nehtaur Town was established by the Taga Minister family of Ajmer state when they came from Ranthambhor, Rajasthan after it was captured by Qutubuddin Aibak and the place was called Nai+thour = NEHTAUR (New Abode).
-This is how Nehtaur derived its name [Ref.
-Book-History of Islam in India].
+Nehtaur Town was established by the Taga Minister family of Ajmer state when they came from Ranthambhor, Rajasthan after it was captured by Qutubuddin Aibak and the place was called Nai+thour = Nehtaur (New Abode).
+This is how Nehtaur derived its name.